Kaimahi Waea Kawe Kōrero

 What are the chances of getting a job?

-While demand for line mechanics is growing, there are too few workers to fill vacancies.
-As a result, line mechanic appears on Immigration New Zealand's long-term skill shortage list.
+As a result, electric line mechanic, electrical linesworker, cabler, and telecommunications cable jointer all appear on Immigration New Zealand's construction and infrastructure skill shortage list.
+Electric line mechanic and electrical linesworker also appear on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled line mechanics from overseas to work in New Zealand.

-Line mechanics work for electricity line supply companies
+Most line mechanics work for electricity supply companies

 Most line mechanics work for New Zealand's 18 electricity line supply companies.